-In many ways, revising as a home-schooled student has its advantages.
-You’re already used to doing your learning in the home, and you’re probably used to working under your own direction.
+In many ways, revising as a home schooled student has its advantages.
+You’re already used to doing your learning at home, and you’re probably used to working under your own direction.
 Revision is the ideal opportunity to put the skills you’ve learned to good use.

-Revision can be isolating for everyone – home-schooled and conventionally-schooled alike!
+Revision can be isolating for everyone, home and conventionally schooled alike!
 Break things up by arranging regular study sessions with friends, whether at home or at a library.

 As well as being an opportunity to test your knowledge on someone else, it’s a good way to pick up tips and fresh perspectives on revising.
-Study groups are also a great place to discuss past exam questions – when you work through problems together you not only benefit from new ideas, but it helps everyone to reduce their exam anxiety too!
+Study groups are also a great place to discuss past exam questions.
+When you work through problems together you not only benefit from new ideas, but help everyone else to reduce their exam anxiety too!

-Another important aspect of group study is teaching as a revision technique.
-Take a subject you’re confident in and try teaching it to your study partner – you’ll quickly identify any areas you need to brush up on, and it’ll help you to clarify your ideas which can be especially helpful in essay-oriented subjects.
+Another important aspect of group study is teaching and revision technique.
+Take a subject you’re confident in and try teaching it to your study partner.
+You’ll quickly identify any areas you need to brush up on, and it’ll help you clarify your ideas, which can be especially helpful in essay-orientated subjects.

 As well as reading your course books, think about other ways to revise.
-You might find recording your notes into your smartphone and playing them back during a bus journey or whenever you get a moment helps.
-Revising the same information in different ways – through reading, listening and doing – can really help things stick.
+You might find recording your notes on your smartphone and playing them back during a bus journey or whenever you get a moment helps.
+Revising the same information in different ways, through reading, listening and doing, can really help things stick.